named-data/ndn-tools/README-dev.md

-# Notes for ndn-tools Developers
+# Notes for ndn-tools developers

 ## Licensing Requirements

-Contributions to ndn-tools must be licensed under the GPL 3.0 or a compatible license.
+Contributions to ndn-tools must be licensed under the GPL v3 or a compatible license.
-If you choose GPL 3.0, insert the following license boilerplate into all C++ source files:
+If you choose the GPL v3, please use the following license boilerplate in all `.hpp` and `.cpp` files:

     /* -*- Mode:C++; c-file-style:"gnu"; indent-tabs-mode:nil; -*- */
     /*